 The Intercity Express Programme (IEP)

-For this important step change in train travel in the UK, Hitachi Rail Europe will provide new electric and bi-mode trains, for both the Great Western Main Line and the East Coast Main Line.
+For this important step change in train travel in the UK, we are providing new electric and bi-mode trains, for both the Great Western Main Line and the East Coast Main Line.
 The Department for Transport started the Intercity Express Programme (IEP) in 2005 to consider what should replace the ageing High Speed Train (HST) fleet.

 Manufactured in the UK, for the UK

 In July 2012, the DfT signed the contract with Agility Trains.
-For Hitachi Rail Europe, this meant the start of a programme that will see investment in a state-of-the-art train manufacturing plant in the UK, the creation of an initial 700 jobs in the North East of England, investment in new and refurbished depots across the countries and the design, build, and introduction into service of 122 highly reliable, fully serviceable, modern trains.
+For Hitachi Rail, this meant the start of a programme including the build of a state-of-the-art train manufacturing plant in the UK, the creation of an initial 700 jobs in the North East of England, investment in new and refurbished depots across the countries and the design, build, and introduction into service of 122 highly reliable, fully serviceable, modern trains.

 Our trains are a combination of fully electric and bi-mode trains, the latter have diesel and electric propulsion.
 The trains can travel at up to 125 mph, in various formations from five to ten cars.
 IEP will provide an efficient means for passengers to travel on electrified and non-electrified routes, as well as enhancing the customer experience with more modern trains, better interiors and seating arrangements, and of course, faster journey times.